Power BI Calculate Function

-Like this, we can use the CALCULATE function in power bi to arrive at different kinds of results.
+Like this, we can use the CALCULATE function to arrive at different kinds of results.

 Now for an example assume for the city “Columbia” we need only the sales value for the state “South Carolina”, so this time we need to apply two filters.

 - With the continuation of the previous DAX function, close only one bracket and open another filter function.